robincornett/genesis-featured-page-static-widget/README.md

-# Featured Page Widget for Genesis Sites with Static Home Page
+# (Better) Genesis Featured Page Widget

 This plugin works within the Genesis Framework.
 It replaces the default Genesis Featured Page widget.

 ## Description

 This plugin is a very slightly modified version of the Genesis Featured Page Widget.
-For sites using a static front page plus a posts page, this plugin will allow you to display your posts page in the widget.
+For sites using a static _Front Page_ plus a _Posts Page_, this plugin will allow you to display your posts page in the widget.
 If you select the posts/blog page to show in the Featured Page widget, the output will work this way:

 * if the posts page has no content of its own, the title and content of the first page shall be used for output.
 * if the posts page has content of its own, even if it doesn't show on the page itself, the title and content of the posts page shall be used for output.